 High school principal Colin Hoogland noted that the majority of the seniors preparing for graduation have been working hard on their studies, and many are already on the path to earning advanced education.
 Three students are already participating in the Northentral Technical College (NTC) welding academy, two are in the NTC machine tool academy, five are working on earning CNA certification, and nine are working at youth apprenticeships in business and manufacturing.
-Several are also enrolled in English, chemistry, will have three seniors Lokesh Kumaravel, Kate Lochner, and Emma Peterson - sharing the honor of valedictorian, having each achieved a perfect 4.00 grade point average.
+Several are also enrolled in English, chemistry, This year, the school will have three seniors Lokesh Kumaravel, Kate Lochner, and Emma Peterson - sharing the honor of valedictorian, having each achieved a perfect 4.00 grade point average.
 They were recognized by the school board as outstanding students.
 Lochner is also the recipient of this year's academic excellence scholarship.

-This year, the school

 Over his high school career, Kumaravel has been involved in many different activities including: baseball manager, class officer, quiz bowl, forensics, mock trial, National Honor Society, student council, and team core.
-He plans on attending UW-Madison for biomedical engineering in the fall, as well as a pre-med track to eventually continue on to med school.
+He plans on attending UW-Madison for biomedical engineering in the fall, as well as a pre-med tinue on to med school.
 Lochner has been involved in basketball, class officer. cross-country, quiz bowl, Logger Pride committee, National soccer. student council, track. and Northwoods Youth for Global Ecology.
-She plans to attend UW-La Crosse this fall to major tioned the possibility of in biology, with the hopes engaging and informing of eventually becoming a hysician's assistant.
+She plans to attend UW-La Crosse this fall to major hysician's assistant.

 Peterson has been involved in cross-country, class officer, forensics, quiz bowl, National Honor Society, state solo ensemble, student council, team core, and Northwoods Youth for Global Ecology.
 She plans on taking a "gap year," traveling to Senegal in West Africa.
 When she comes back, she will be attending Yale with the goal of eventually heading to med school.
 "It's an honor to work with these fine young students and I am confident that they will be successful if they continue in their plans or modify them as they go forward, said Hoogland.